 Making Crockpot chicken is a great way to get ahead for a variety of meals for the week!
-These are some of my favorite chicken recipes that utilize this delicious chicken.
-Remember, using cooked chicken will save you some time in cooking and preparation in a lot of these recipes.
+These are some of my favorite chicken recipes that utilize this slow cooker shredded chicken.

 Crockpot Chicken Meal Prep

-I use my Crockpot and my Instant Pot to do all of my meal prep.
-Once a week, I take some time and prep a variety of foods and meals so that my dinners, lunches, and snacks for the week can be ready to go!
+I use my Crockpot, Ninja Foodi, and my Instant Pot to do all of my meal prep.
+Once a week, I take some time and prep a variety of foods and meals so that my dinners, lunches, and snacks for the week can be ready to go.

 Crockpot chicken is a great recipe for both Weight Watchers and the 21 Day Fix.
 It’s a quick and healthy recipe that you can use for just about any healthy lifestyle program or meal plan.
 Having a low fat protein prepped and ready makes my life so much easier.

-Each 3/4 Cup is equal to 1 Red container.
-You can equally use this measurement to create your own recipes for 21 Day Fix and the Ultimate Portion Fix.
-This healthy shredded chicken makes an excellent base for lots of different recipes.
+Each 3/4 cup serving is equal to 1 Red container.
+You can use this measurement to create your own recipes for 21 Day Fix and the Ultimate Portion Fix.

 The recipes calls for chicken stock.
-I use fat free chicken stock which is zero points.
-Calculate for yourself using your brand to be sure you are getting accurate points.
+I recommend using fat free chicken stock for WW.
+Calculate yourself using your exact ingredients to be sure you are getting accurate points.

 Crockpot Chicken for Meal Prep